-Last year I wrote about Site Development in our Spec Home Series.
+Several years ago, I wrote about Site Development in our Spec Home Series.
 Specifically, I wrote about a common question we get from prospective clients which is what is site development?
-As a follow up to that post, I’m going to answer the question we always get next which is how much will my site development cost me?
+As a follow up to that post, I’m going to answer the question we always get next, which is what will my site development cost me?

 But first, what is site development?
 Simply stated, site development is anything that needs to be done to the lot in order to build a new house.
 These things include but are not limited to the following: